ChemeketaCS/csweb/content/courses/cs161/202030/week11.md

 ## Quiz

-Quiz 4 will be open from Monday-Wed and covers weeks 8-10.
+Quiz 4 will be open until Tuesday and covers weeks 8-10.

 ## Final